Chart Color Schemes

 Educational attainment in Meringandan West aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 17.5%, significantly lower than Australia's average of 30.4%.
+The area's university qualification rate is 17.5%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 13.4%, followed by postgraduate qualifications (2.1%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 48.8% of residents aged 15+ holding them, including advanced diplomas (12.0%) and certificates (36.8%).
+Bachelor degrees are most common at 13.4%, followed by postgraduate qualifications (2.1%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent, with 48.8% of residents aged 15+ holding such qualifications - advanced diplomas comprise 12.0% and certificates make up 36.8%.

-Educational participation is high, with 34.6% of residents currently enrolled in formal education, including 15.5% in primary, 10.8% in secondary, and 2.7% in tertiary education.
+Educational participation is high, with 34.6% of residents currently enrolled in formal education.
+This includes 15.5% in primary education, 10.8% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education